 The LHCb Detector

-The LHCb experiment is situated at one of the four points around CERN’s Large Hadron Collider where, later this year, beams of protons will be smashed together, producing an array of different particles.
+The LHCb experiment is situated at one of the four points around CERN’s Large Hadron Collider where beams of protons are smashed together, producing an array of different particles.

 How does it work?

 The aim of the LHCb experiment is to record the decay of particles containing b and anti-b quarks, collectively known as ‘B mesons’.
 The experiment’s 4,500 tonne detector is specifically designed to filter out these particles and the products of their decay.

 Rather than flying out in all directions, B mesons formed by the colliding proton beams (and the particles they decay into) stay close to the line of the beam pipe, and this is reflected in the design of the detector.
 Other LHC experiments surround the entire collision point with layers of sub-detectors, like an onion, but the LHCb detector stretches for 20 metres along the beam pipe, with its sub-detectors stacked behind each other like books on a shelf.